-9.2 Admission to the housing register
+9.3 Admission to the housing register

 Applicants must complete an application form for the housing association(s) they wish to apply for housing.
+This can be done online at www.drumcog.org.uk.

 We assist applicants to complete their application form as appropriate.